 - What type of activities are going to happen in the home?

 3. Make plans to visit existing programs.
-See what other housing ministry locations and programs may be in eistence already by visiting the Worldwide Directory.
+See what other housing ministry locations and programs may be in existence already by visiting the Worldwide Directory.
 Just type in your city or zip code and it will show you the life-affirming organizations that already exist in your area.
+To focus on housing organizations, use the Directory Code “Housing.”

 4. Look for a small group of people to work with you as you plan.
+It is often a small group of key visionaries (sometimes called a Founding Committee) who set the cornerstones of the vision in place, recognizing that changes will be made along the way.
 Eventually, these people could be the beginning of your Board.
-It is often a small group of key visionaries who set the cornerstones of the vision in place, recognizing that changes will be made along the way.

 5. Be aware of the regulations that govern the work.
-In the US, a 501(c)3 and/or fiscal agent relationship is necessary to receive tax deductible gifts.
+In the US, a 501(c)3 and/or fiscal agent relationship is necessary to receive tax-deductible gifts.
 Understand state-level guidelines that impact housing organizations.
-Research the city-level regulations related to being a “group home” or having a “special use.”
+Research the city-level regulations related to being a “group home” or having a “special use permit.”

 6. Start working on a budget.
 Initial resources may be thought of as Seed Money (funding to begin the ministry) or Capital (funding for purchase of large ticket items like a property, vehicle, computer network, etc).
 Over time, you will prepare an Operating Budget to outline the annual expense of running the ministry.
 As needed, begin learning about fundraising strategies and create a fundraising plan.